yugabyte/yugabyte-db/docs/content/latest/develop/learn/batch-operations-ysql.md

 ---
-title: 6.
-Batch operations
+title: Batch operations in YSQL
+headerTitle: Batch operations
 linkTitle: 6.
 Batch operations
-headerTitle: Batch operations
-description: Batch operations in YSQL is the ability to send a set of operations as one operation (RPC call) to the database instead of sending the operations one by one as individual RPC calls.
+description: Learn how batch operations in YSQL send a set of operations as a single RPC call rather than one by one as individual RPC calls.
 aliases:
   - /latest/develop/learn/batch-operations/
 menu: